 Figure 3.
-Functional properties of ASIC.
+Functional properties of ASIC

 (A) Action potential induction by extracellular acidification to pH 6.4, mediated by ASICs, measured by whole-cell current-clamp from a mouse hippocampal neuron.
 (B) pH5-induced current recorded in whole-cell voltage-clamp to -60 mV from a Chinese hamster ovary cell stably transfected with ASIC1a.
-(C) pH dependence of steady state desensitization (open circles) and of activation (black squares) of ASIC1a.
+(C) pH dependence of steady-state desensitization (open circles) and of activation (black squares) of ASIC1a.
 In steady-state desensitization experiments, cells were exposed for 55 s to the indicated conditioning pH, and a stimulation pH 6 solution was applied for 5 s to open the not yet desensitized channels.
 The normalized current response at pH 6 is plotted as a function of the conditioning pH.
 For ASIC1a activation, the cells were perfused by a pH 7.4 solution and once per minute this solution was changed to one of acidic pH to open the channels.
 The normalized current is plotted as a function of the stimulation pH.

 Figure 4.
-Extracellular pH changes during neurotransmission in CNS.
+Extracellular pH changes during neurotransmission in the CNS

 Illustration based on experiments performed in hippocampal, photoreceptor, amygdala and calyx synapses, showing a synapse between a pre- and postsynaptic neuronal terminal and an astrocyte.
+For simplification, only the transport of protons and of HCO3- is shown in the figure (grey arrows; protons are red dots).
+The black arrows indicate the activation of synaptic vesicle release by calcium entry.
 The numbers 1-3 (colored in blue) represent potential mechanisms for the initial alkaline shift recorded in hippocampal synapses: neurotransmission stimulates calcium signaling in the perisynaptic cells.
 As a consequence the mechanisms of calcium buffering system are stimulated.
 One of these mechanisms involves the PMCA, which pumps the accumulated intracellular calcium ions out of the cell in exchange for external protons, leading to extracellular alkalinization.
 The numbers 4-6 (colored in red) represent potential mechanisms underlying the acidic shift.
-The glial Na+-HCO3--cotransporter (NBC) causes a gradual extracellular acidification (4).
+The glial Na^+ -HCO3gradual cotransporter (NBC) causes а extracellular acidification (4).
 Intense neurotransmission increases astrocytic energy demand, resulting in lactate and CO2 production (5).
 For clarity only the lactate into presynaptic terminals is shown.
 Lactate is transported outside the astrocyte by the H+-coupled monocarboxylate transporter (MCT) and CO2 can freely diffuse, also leading to extracellular acidification at the synaptic cleft.
 Fast acidifications at the synaptic cleft may also occur as a result of synaptic vesicle release and also by non-vesicular release involving an undefined transporter (6).
-For simplification, only the transport of protons and of HCO_3^- is shown in the figure (grey arrows; protons are red dots).
-The black arrows indicate the activation of synaptic vesicle release by calcium entry.

 Figure 5.
-Extracellular pH sensitive ion channels in the PNS.
+Extracellular pH sensitive ion channels in the PNS

 Illustration based on experiments performed in small-diameter DRG neurons innervating peripheral organs.
 The scheme indicates the pathway of a signal from the sensory nerve terminals in an organ (in the example the heart) to the spinal cord and the brain and focuses on two specific locations, the peripheral nerve terminal (left) and the signaling along the sensory nerve axon (right).
 Only the ion channels that are modulated by pHe on the nerve terminal and along the axon are shown, indicated by the symbols "+" (stimulation by lowering of pHe) and "-" (inhibition by lowering of pHe).
 Red symbols indicate that this modulation increases excitability, and blue symbols indicate that it decreases excitability.
-The number of symbols correlates with the pH dependence of the regulation (Table 4) as indicated at the bottom of the figure.
+The number of symbols correlates with the pH dependence of the regulation (Table 3) as indicated at the bottom of the figure.